Ninetalesgh/dndcampaign/vault/database/wildshapes.md

 - **Actions**:
    - **Slash**. *Melee Attack*: +7 to hit, reach 1 *(1.5m)*, one target.
     *Hit*: 2d4 + 2 Slashing damage.
-   Any hit with this attack against a grappled or incapacitated creature becomes a critical hit.
+   Any hit with this attack against a [Grappled](conditions.md#grappled) or [Incapacitated](conditions.md#incapacitated) creature becomes a critical hit.
    - **Spikeroll Charge**.
 You use any amount of your remaining movement to run in a straight line, then curl into a ball and roll for an equal distance.
    If the roll would collide a creature, the creature makes a DC 12 DEX Save, moving to the nearest unoccupied space on a success, or taking 4d6 Piercing damage and stopping your roll on a failure.
 - **Reactions**:
    - **Battlespike Caltrop**.
-When a Medium or larger creature enters your space, you can force the creature to succeed on a DC 12 DEX Save or take 2d4 Piercing damage and fall prone.
+When a Medium or larger creature enters your space, you can force the creature to succeed on a DC 12 DEX Save or take 2d4 Piercing damage and fall [Prone](conditions.md#prone).

 ### Chameleonic
 *Small*